dbusn/hart-backend/README.md

 6. Open a terminal (admin mode) in the root folder.
 7. Install virtualenv: `pip install virtualenv`
 8. Go to the venv directory: `cd venv`
-9. Create a new venv: `py -m venv backend`
+9. Create a new venv: `python -m venv backend`
 10. Activate the environment: `.\backend\Scripts\activate`
 11. Check if activation worked: `where python` should return `...\<root>\venv\backend\Scripts\python.exe`
 12. Go to `<root>\pybluez\`: `cd ..\pybluez`